laravel-presets/inertia/README.md

 # About

-This Laravel preset scaffolds an application using **LIT** stack, jumpstarting your application's development.
+This Laravel preset scaffolds an application using the **LIT** stack, jumpstarting your application's development.
 If you are not familiar with the name, it is an acronym that describes the main technologies involved in the stack:

 | [Laravel](https://laravel.com/) | [Inertia](https://inertiajs.com) | [Tailwind CSS](https://tailwindcss.com/) |
 | ------------------------------- | -------------------------------- | ---------------------------------------- |